RISE-UNIBAS/TEIworkshop/readme.md

 ```

 ### The physical structure
-*This section and the following extensively are copied or reuse materials from https://www.digitalmanuscripts.eu/digital-editing-of-medieval-texts-a-textbook/*
+*This section and the following reuse extensively materials from https://www.digitalmanuscripts.eu/digital-editing-of-medieval-texts-a-textbook/*

 To represent the physical structure of the documents you encode, the TEI offers a series of “empty” ou “milestone” elements: instead of wrapping a whole passage of text, they simply mark the beginning of a new quire, page, etc. The advantage of empty elements is that they will not interfere with the markup representing the logical structure of the document.
 That way, a
 paragraph can start on one page and finish on another one withou causing any overlapping of the markup.